 The Best Chance for All is the outcome of a national consultation process established by the National Centre for Student Equity in Higher Education (NCSEHE) in 2018 under the banner of Student Equity 2030.
 The Student Equity 2030 project aimed to develop a strategic long-term vision for student equity in Australian tertiary education in close collaboration with key stakeholders across the sector and beyond.
 Student Equity 2030 included an expert workshop, a webinar, discussion paper, written submissions and national roundtable conversations.
 Information and links to these documents and other artefacts are available on the NCSEHE website.

-Dr Nadine Zacharias
+Associate Professor Nadine Zacharias

 Nadine leads transformative work in higher education to achieve a more equitable and high-performing sector which can support an increasingly diverse student cohort and leverage the potential of individuals for the common good.
-She is the incoming Director, Student Engagement at Swinburne University of Technology.
+She is the Director, Student Engagement at Swinburne University of Technology.

 Most recently, Nadine has led (with Matt Brett and Sally Kift) a national conversation to develop a new policy statement for student equity for the Australian tertiary education sector, The Best Chance for All, in the context of industry transition and transformation with the associated need for lifelong learning.